 11th and 12th graders—1-2 practice tests (with reviews) each month until the student is finished testing.
 Additionally, when a national test is ~8 weeks away, these students should plan on taking and reviewing 2-3 of that same type of practice test before the national test date.

-KD also has a completely separate college counseling division offering a set of services ranging from concierge-style, one-on-one assistance to hourly help in specific areas.
+KD also has a separate college counseling division offering solutions for 7th through 12th grade, ranging from a set of 16 small-group classes that covers the entire college admissions process or hourly one-on-one assistance for help in specific areas, to boot camps for college admissions essays.
 Find out more about our college counseling programs.

 If you are actively attending workshops, and you’re taking regular practice tests and reviewing each test, you may not feel like you need additional help.
 If there’s an area in which you want a little more focus, you want to review one of your tests individually, or a time constraint or learning difference concerns you, let us know.